 Sandra Gabriele has been practicing and teaching design for over twenty-five years.
 She is a graduate of the Ontario College of Art and Design, Toronto, the Schule für Gestaltung Basel, and holds a MDes in Visual Communication Design from the University of Alberta.
 In professional practice, she has designed communications materials for a variety of clients: government organizations, corporations, small businesses and non-profit organizations, in both print and digital media.
 Her research interests are in the area of typography (legibility and the digital representation of large text collections) and information design (specifically, patient safety initiatives involving graphic design).

 David Gelb, AIGA

-David’s design practice includes information architecture, user-centered research and mobile interface design.
-His teaching includes interactive design studio and studies, motion design and design research methods at the undergraduate and graduate level.
+David’s design practice includes user-centered research, design for mobile technologies and information design for interactive platforms.
+His teaching includes interaction design studio and studies, motion design and design research methods at the undergraduate and graduate level.

 PhD Simon Fraser University, School of Communication